 Wat Chai Watthanaram

 Wat Chai Watthanaram is one of the most historical sites of Ayutthaya.
 No doubt one of its most impressive features is the 35-meter-long prang which is in the center of the complex.
-Its architectural style was actually influenced by that of Angkor Wat in Cambodia.
+Its architectural style was actually influenced by that of Angkor Wat.